Lembani/lembani/README.md

 ### <h3 align="center">I am currently a Full Stack Software Developer :mortar_board: Student at ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)</h3>

-I am a **<i>Fullstack Software Developer 💻</i>** with hands-on experience in developing simple, responsive and dynamic websites using NodeJS.
+<h5 align="left">I am a **<i>Fullstack Software Developer 💻</i>** with hands-on experience in developing simple, responsive and dynamic websites.
 I have been exposed to a good number of skill sets that range from _software development, linux server administration, project management, and sales_.
 I've gained skills on demand by working on real world projects.
 I also have great communication skills and remote collaboration skills through pair programming.

 I love having the opportunity to learn about what users (clients) are passionate about and helping them to deliver value to their customers.
-My goal is to gain more experience and expand my skill set by working on projects that scale.
+My goal is to gain more experience and expand my skill set by working on projects that scale.</h5>

 ## <p align="left">My Stats</p>